Chickweed

 • Comfortable, healthy skin

-• Soothing hot, irritated tissues
+• Cooling hot or irritated tissues

 • Lymphatic flow and gentle cleansing